granthale/granthale.com2/data/books/mindstorms.md

 title: 'Mindstorms'
 author: 'Seymour Papert'
 dateFinished: '2023-10-20'
-summary: 'In the spirit of Jean Piaget, Papert argues that many subjects are difficult to learn because their foundations are not available to us in everyday life.
-He shows how computers (and the LOGO programming language) can be used to fill that gap.
-Beyond subjects, he shows how working with computers and their accompanying language can enable a more effective approach to learning'
+summary: "Many subjects are hard to learn because they aren't accessible or relevant in our everyday experience.
+Computers and simple programming languages can be a powerful means of doing so.
+Beyond providing inroads to certain subjects, programming can also be a tool to learn how to learn more effectively."
 rating: 10
 ---

-### Reaction

 One of my all time favorite books.
 Papert's fascination with better ways to learn deeply resonates with me.